Semitoric systems of non-simple type: Final remarks and open problems

-\paragraph{Acknowledgements.} \'A.~Pelayo thanks the Departamento de \'Algebra, Geometr\'ia y Topolog\'ia of the Universidad Complutense de Madrid for the excellent hospitality during a visit in September 2019, during which this paper was completed.
-J.~Palmer thanks Rutgers University for supporting travel related to this paper, and the AMS and the Simons Foundation which also funded a visit to the second author through an AMS-Simons travel grant.
-X.~Tang thanks Cornell University and University of Toronto where this paper was completed.
+\paragraph{Acknowledgements.} J.~Palmer thanks Rutgers University for supporting travel related to this paper, and the AMS and the Simons Foundation which also funded a visit to the second author through an AMS-Simons travel grant.
+He was also partially supported by the \emph{FWO senior postdoctoral fellowship} 12ZW320N.
+Research on this paper was carried out by \'A. Pelayo at UC San Diego, and later at the Complutense University of Madrid with support of BBVA Foundation Grant for Scientific Research Projects with project title ``From Integrability to Randomness in Symplectic and Quantum Geometry (FITRISAQG)''.
+X.~Tang thanks Cornell University, University of Toronto, and Tsinghua University where this paper was completed and thanks the Beijing Institute of Technology for a Research Fund Program for Young Scholars.

 \authaddresses